-The independent auditor of the Company is Deloitte LLP, 1 Place Ville-Marie, Suite 3000, Montreal, Québec, H3B 4T9.
+The independent auditor of the Company is Deloitte LLP, 1190 avenue des Canadiens-de-Montréal, Suite 500, Montreal, Québec, H3B 0M7.

-The transfer agent and registrar for the Subordinate Voting Shares is Computershare Investor Services Inc. at its principal office in Montreal.
+The transfer agent and registrar for the Subordinate Voting Shares and Multiple Voting Shares is Computershare Investor Services Inc. at their offices in Montreal and Toronto.